-When interpreting data, we have used the ANZECC Water Quality Guidelines for a healthy lowlands river system.
-This information will soon be available in a downloadable PDF.
+When interpreting Bellingen Riverwatch data, we have used the ANZECC Water Quality Guidelines for a healthy lowlands river system.

-The ANZECC Water Quality Trigger Values for Dissolved Oxygen for moderately disturbed ecosystems for Lowland Rivers (less than 150m elevation) is 85 to 110% saturation.
+The ANZECC Water Quality Values for Dissolved Oxygen for moderately disturbed ecosystems for Lowland Rivers (less than 150m elevation) is between 85% and 110% saturation.

 Possible causes of results outside these values include stagnant water, organic waste such as sewage, fertiliser run-off and plant material in the waterway.
 Micro-organisms use the oxygen as they break down the organic matter.

 We have used a box and whisker plot to represent the complete data set from July 2017 to present.
 This plot style is commonly used to show key parameters regarding data sets.
 The maximum and minimum are represented via the whiskers and the box is showing average data and the median.